 AP INVESTIGATION: Nuclear black market seeks IS extremists

-"We can expect more of these cases," said Constantin Malic, one of the Moldovan investigators.
-"As long as the smugglers think they can make big money without getting caught, they will keep doing it."
+“We can expect more of these cases,” said Constantin Malic, a Moldovan police officer who investigated all four cases.
+“As long as the smugglers think they can make big money without getting caught, they will keep doing it.”

 The FBI declined to comment.
 The White House and the U.S. State Department would not comment on the specifics of the cases.